nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

 -- etc.
 ```

-Each sub-API from the definition has its own "sub-server", with the server's handlers running in the appropriate monad.
+Each sub-API from the definition has its own "sub-server", and that sub-server's handlers run in the appropriate monad.
 For example:

 ```haskell
 -- Level 1